HomeLatest NewsEnterprise ITBroadcom expands open ecosystem for VMware Cloud Foundation

 Paul Turner, Chief Product Officer for VMware Cloud Foundation at Broadcom, said the measures are designed to encourage collaboration across partners.
 “By fostering an open VCF ecosystem, we’re empowering businesses to build private clouds that align with their strategic needs,” he said.

 Broadcom also outlined an open networking approach based on Ethernet VPN (EVPN) and Border Gateway Protocol (BGP) standards to simplify private cloud deployment and improve compatibility with other vendors.
-The strategy aligns with Cisco’s Nexus One fabric solution to create unified operations across data centres.
+The strategy aligns with Cisco’s Nexus One fabric solution to create unified network operations across data centres.

-Murali Gandluru, Vice President for Data Centre Networking at Cisco, said the collaboration “demonstrates a shared commitment to open standards” and will give customers more flexibility in connecting and managing workloads.
+Murali Gandluru, Vice for Data Centre Networking at Cisco, said the collaboration “demonstrates a shared commitment to open standards” and will give customers more flexibility in connecting and managing workloads.

 Advertisement